aswinpradeep/anuvaad-bulk-translate/README.md

 ---

-Credits to Rathan Muralidhar for the script.
+Acknowledgment: Rathan Muralidhar for contributing the script.